MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/properties.md

 # Create properties and property templates

 Properties record important information about customer assets.
 After you [define properties](#define-properties), you can [create property templates](#create-property-templates) to quickly and easily apply a set of properties to an asset or an entire category of assets.
+Using a laptop as an example, the properties can include the type of processor, amount of RAM, the hard drive size, and model type.

 Watch this short [video about how to create and configure asset properties](https://www.youtube.com/watch?v=dhruNqBXMgw).